 - ½ yard of 53-54″ wide voile or a similar draping fabric in a coordinating solid for the under ruffle; we used a solid white voile

-NOTE: Nu-Foam comes in various thicknesses and is sold as pre-cut squares or in pre-determined widths on a long roll that can be cut to length.
+NOTE: NU-Foam® comes in various thicknesses and is sold as pre-cut squares or in pre-determined widths on a long roll that can be cut to length.
 Measure the seat size on the chair you would like to make a cushion for, and check to see if a pre-cut NU-Foam insert would better suit your needs.
+Or, use an alternate style of foam pad.

 - Seam gauge